rvangelder11/Tube_Clock/Hardware/Assembly.md

 - Load software on the ESP8266
 - Connect to power source
 - The ESP8266 will initially start up as an Access Point with the name "Lichtkrant"
-- Connect to that Access point with the name "Lichtkrant" (without a password)
+- Connect to the Access point with the name "Lichtkrant" (without a password)
 - Browse to 192.168.4.1

  ![Wifimanager](https://github.com/rvangelder11/Tube_Clock/assets/90907092/e015b7f6-2212-4e08-b1be-d5a43b859e64)